hero

 Our guide has been authored by qualified veterinarians, but should not be taken as substitute for medical advice or professional veterinary consultation.
 If your pet displays any unusual symptoms, we strongly advise seeking guidance from a veterinarian

-Understanding Urinary Tract Infection in Dogs
+Understanding Urinary Tract Infection in dogs

 Urinary tract infections (UTIs) in dogs are caused by bacterial infections affecting the urinary system, which includes the upper tract (kidneys and ureters) and the lower urinary tract (bladder and urethra), responsible for eliminating urine from the body.
 These infections occur when bacteria penetrate the urinary tract and begin to proliferate, leading to inflammation, pain, and discomfort.
 UTIs can recur repeatedly, and if left untreated, they can potentially lead to more serious health problems such as kidney damage and urinary tract obstruction.